jdhitsolutions/PSBluesky/docs/Get-BskyNotification.md

 Use this command to retrieve Bluesky notifications.
 You can limit the number of notifications returned up to 100.
 The default is 50.
 There is a filtering option based on type, but the filtering is applied after the specified number of notifications are retrieved.
 The parameter is a convenience so that you don't need to construct an expression using Where-Object.

 The default output uses a custom format file to display the notifications.
 The Account name is displayed as a hyperlink to the account's Bluesky profile.
 Referenced text should also be clickable.
 The default output includes emojis.

+If you use the -Today parameter, you will get only notifications from the current day.
+This filtering will be applied after the limit and type filtering.

 ## EXAMPLES